+It is inappropriate for this obligation to fall on registered practitioners rather than the corporate entity providing the services.
 My employees will not be able to comply with these requirements because:

 - The insurance policy is a commercial in-confidence document between the business and the insurer.
-My employees have no say in the insurance products the business acquires and very few individuals within my business see the policy.
-The full terms & conditions are not and cannot be shared with my employees therefore their determination of adequate coverage will need to be based on advice I provide. - The process of determining adequate coverage would need to occur each time a new project is undertaken, not only once a year when the PI policy is renewed.
-This is because our services are provided under contract liabilities change contract to contract. - I cannot ever be satisfied that a PI policy covers all liabilities: - o as the market hardens more exclusions are added by insurers, including excluding statutory obligations - o it is almost impossible in the current contracting environment in Australia to get a contract that is 100% covered by insurance - o the model contract clauses released by the Office of the Building Commissioner are unlikely to be covered by insurance - o in NSW, contracting out of proportionate liability is permitted, and my business is often asked to do so - o the duty of care within the Act is retrospective, that combined with the lack of proportionate liability makes it difficult to determine the potential liability.
+My employees have no control over the insurance products the business acquires.
+It is impracticable for each registered practitioner to access company insurance policies which can change in each renewal year and may invoke confidentiality issues.
+Further, insurance policies are difficult to interpret and BG&E would need to provide training and resources such that each registered practitioner held the skills to understand the detail of each policy each year such that they were in a position to comply with the regulations.
+Therefore their determination of adequate coverage will need to be based on advice BG&E provides. - The process of determining adequate coverage would need to occur each time a new project is undertaken, not only when the PI policy is renewed.
+This is because our services are provided under contract - risk profile and liabilities change for each contract.

+- It is important to emphasise that the insurance market changes each year.
+BG&E is unlikely to be satisfied that a PI policy covers all liabilities, especially over any period of time: - as the market hardens more exclusions are added by insurers, including excluding statutory obligations - it is almost impossible in the current contracting environment in Australia to get a contract that is 100% covered by insurance - the model contract clauses released by the Office of the Building Commissioner are unlikely to be covered by insurance - in NSW, contracting out of proportionate liability is permitted, and my business is often asked to do so - the duty of care within the Act is retrospective, that combined with the lack of proportionate liability makes it difficult to determine the potential future liability or possible legacy liabilities that may arise due to retrospective application of the Regulations.

-My business is a customer of the insurance company, and no customer can guarantee what a commercial supplier will offer over time.
-We strive to uphold the highest professional standards as expected by our communities and our clients.
-Despite the care and professionalism with which we operate we are facing significant challenges regarding the availability and affordability of PI insurance.
-PI insurance premiums are amongst our largest business expense and year on year premiums are increasing while coverage is decreasing - irrespective of claim history.
-We have been advised that this is because the number of underwriters providing any sort of coverage has become extremely limited.
-Our PI insurance policy costs has more than doubled in the past two years even before consideration of the new requirements.
-In fact is was even difficult for the broker to find one insurer interested in providing cover. in spite of a zero claims record to date.
+BG&E strives to uphold the highest professional standards in providing its services as expected by our communities and our clients.
+Despite the care and professionalism with which we operate, we are facing significant challenges regarding the availability and affordability of PI insurance.
+PI insurance premiums are amongst our largest business expense and BG&E has experienced significant premium increased over the last few consecutive years, despite its exemplary claim history.
+We have been advised that this is because the number of underwriters providing any sort of coverage and their capacity and appetite for broad insurance coverage has become extremely limited.